 The National Coat of Arms of Denmark consists of 3 blue lions and 9 red hearts.

-In order to commemorate the danish victory over Schleswig-Holstein in the battle of Idstedt in 1850 the statue was unveiled at St. Mary’s Cemetery in Flensburg, Schleswig`s largest city on July 25, 1862.
+The statue was unveiled at St. Mary’s Cemetery in Flensburg, Schleswig`s largest cityto commemorate the Danish victory over Schleswig-Holstein in the battle of Idstedt in 1850 on July 25, 1862.
 Read more about the history of Schleswig here.
 Since the 1920 plebiscites held after the Versailles Treaty Schleswig was divided into two halfs between Denmark and Germany with Flensburg lying just on the border between the two.

 After the end of the danish possession of Schleswig in 1864 german nationalists tried to destroy the monument which caused authorities to bring the statue to Berlin where it remained until 1945.
 A zinc copy was made in 1874 and later erected at Berlin Wannsee in 1938 overlooking Wannsee lake.

 In 1945 the Flensburg Lion was given back to Denmark by US forces and was placed near the Royal Danish Arsenal Museum right on the divide between magnetic fire sign Leo and self-protective earth sign Virgo at 0° Virgo.
 The 2nd coordinate lies at 15° of the dynamic, expansive, mental fire sign Sagittarius indicator for decoration, ornamentation, victory and triumph.